The following FAQ answers the most common questions about the campaign, the risks posed by the development, and how people can get involved.

 The proposed site supports local wildlife, including birds, small mammals, and plant species.
 Removing woodland, fields, and hedgerows disrupts habitats, reduces biodiversity, and increases flood risk due to loss of natural drainage.

-Updates are available through Supporters of the Adlington Greenbelt on Facebook.
+Updates are available through Supporters of the Adlington Greenbelt on Facebook and following the latest news here on the website.
 Staying informed helps residents respond quickly to planning changes and deadlines.